Morbius24/Morbius24/README.md

 ## Objective

-I'm a passionate Security Researcher with a keen interest in security analysis.
+I'm a passionate Security Researcher with a keen interest in security analysis/Blue Teaming.
 My journey is driven by a dedication to learning and experimenting with various tools and techniques.
 Below are a few projects that showcase my commitment to understanding and enhancing cybersecurity, as reflected in my certifications.

 ## Skills